brinkmanlab/IslandCompare/ui/static/home.md

 Welcome to IslandCompare (beta version 0.9) – the only genomic island prediction software developed to facilitate the analysis of microbial population datasets.
-IslandCompare is designed to processed sets of microbial genomes and present genomic island content with an interactive visual designed to enable exploration of cross-genome genomic island content.
+IslandCompare is designed to process sets of microbial genomes and present genomic island content with an interactive visual designed to enable exploration of cross-genome genomic island content.

 IslandCompare integrates two of the most accurate genomic island predictions tools – IslandPath-DIMOB and Sigi-HMM.
 Additional processing steps for genome alignment and genomic island clustering have also been incorporated.
 Please see our [About](#/about) page for more information.